 Security mode : WEP 💌

-802.1× Authentication: ▽
+802.1x Authentication: ✓

 Key Length:

 RADIUS Server IP Address:

 RADIUS Server Port: 1812

 RADIUS Server Password:

 provided by your ISP.
-RADIUS Server Port : Enter by your ISP.
-The default is 18 RADIUS Server Password: the RADIUS Server. s: Enter the RADIUS Server's IP Address the RADIUS Server's port number provided
+RADIUS Server Port : Enter the provided by your ISP.
+The defau nter the RADIUS Server's IP Address RADIUS Server's port number

-WPA lupa III
+WPA

-Security mode : Authentication Mode : WPA PIUS (Papage) (Pup Chaved (Cox)
+Security mode : WPA 💌

+Authentication Mode: Personal (Pre-Shared Key)

-WPA Cipher Suite : Enterprise (RADIUS)
+WPA Cipher Suite: ☐ TKIP ☐ AES

 Pre-Shared Key Format: Passphrase

-Pre-Shared Key : Таборинасс
+Pre-Shared Key:

-Shared Key) mode.
-WPA Cipher Suite: here sup Pre-Shared Key Format: T shared key, Passphrase and I will have to enter a 64 charac Passphrase (at least 8 charac Pre-Shared Key: Pre-Shared There are two formats for choice to set the Pre- Hex (64 characters).
-If Hex is selected, users sters string.
-For easier configuration, the sters) format is recommended. d Key serves as a password.
-Users may key in the selected passphrase.
-Pre-shared key format
+Pre-shared key, Passphrase and selected, users will have to enter configuration, the Passphrase (a recommended.
+Pre-Shared Key: Pre-Shared K key in 8 to 63 characters string if key format to set the passwords of rted AES only. e are two formats for choice to set the Hex (64 characters).
+If Hex is a 64 characters string.
+For easier

-• it blank, in which the 802.1x Authentication the same password is used on client's end.

-will be activated.
-Make sure

-will be activated.
-Make sure WPA2 the same password is used on client's end.

-will be activated.
-Make sure WPA2 Security mode: the same password is used on client's end.
+WPA2

+Security mode : WPA2

-will be activated.
-Make sure WPA2 Security mode: Authentication Mode: the same password is used on client's end.
-WPA2 Personal (Pre-Shared Key)
+Authentication Mode: Personal (Pre-Shared Key)

+WPA2 Cipher Suite: ☐ TKIP ✓ AES

+Pre-Shared Key Format: Passphrase

+Pre-Shared Key:

+Authentication Mode: Personal (Pre-Shared Key).

-shared key, Passphrase and Hex (64 characters).
+WPA2 Cipher Suite: here supported AES only.
+Pre-Shared Key Format: There are two formats for choice to set the Pre-shared key, Passphrase and Hex (64 characters).
 If Hex is selected, users will have to enter a 64 characters string.
 For easier configuration, the Passphrase (at least 8 characters) format is recommended.
-Pre-Shared Key: Pre-Shared Key serves as a password.
+Pre-Shared Key : Pre-Shared Key serves as a password.
 Users may key in 8 to 63 characters string if you selected passphrase.
 Pre-shared key format to set the passwords or leave it blank, in which the 802.1x Authentication will be activated.
 Make sure the same password is used on client's end.
-WPA-Mixed VVPA-Mixed 💟 Security mode: Authentication Mode: Personal (Pre-Shared Key) WPA Cipher Suite: TKIP AES WPA2 Cipher Suite: 🗌 TKIP 🗹 AES Pre-Shared Key Format: Passphrase Pre-Shared Key: Authentication Mode: Select Enterprise (RADIUS) or Personal (Pre-Shared Key) mode.
+WPA-Mixed Security mode: WPA-Mixed 🔻 Authentication Mode: Personal (Pre-Shared Key).
+WPA Cipher Suite: TKIP AES WPA2 Cipher Suite: 🗌 TKIP 🗹 AES Pre-Shared Key Format: Passphrase Pre-Shared Key: Authentication Mode: Personal (Pre-Shared Key).
 WPA Cipher Suite: here supported AES only.
 WPA2 Cipher Suite: here supported AES only.
-Pre-Shared Key Format: There are two formats for choice to set the Preshared key, Passphrase and Hex (64 characters).
+Pre-Shared Key Format: There are two formats for choice to set the Pre-shared key, Passphrase and Hex (64 characters).
 If Hex is selected, users will have to enter a 64 characters string.
 For easier configuration, the Passphrase (at least 8 characters) format is recommended.
 Pre-Shared Key: Pre-Shared Key serves as a password.
 Users may key in 8 to 63 characters string if you selected passphrase.
-Pre-shared key format to set the passwords or leave it blank, in which the 802.1x Authentication will be activated.
-Make sure the same password is used on client's end.
+Pre-shared key format to set the passwords or leave it blank, in which the 802.1x